The High-Value Add-Ons Worth Paying For

 Roadside Assistance (vs. AAA)

 What it covers: Towing, jump-starts, flat tire changes, lockout service, and fuel delivery.
-Insurance-based roadside assistance typically costs $10–$89/year, while AAA membership runs $58–$139/year.
+Insurance-based roadside assistance typically costs $10–$50/year, while AAA membership runs $65–$145/year depending on your tier and region.

 When insurance roadside beats AAA: If you drive primarily in metro areas and rarely need help, the insurance add-on wins on price.
-Allstate's version, for example, costs around $25/year.
+Many major insurers offer this coverage for as little as $10–$36/year, making it one of the most cost-efficient add-ons available.
+Check our detailed roadside assistance coverage comparison for insurer-by-insurer pricing.

-When AAA wins: AAA covers any vehicle you're riding in — not just your own car — and offers more generous towing distances, extraction/winching, and travel discounts.
+When AAA wins: AAA covers any vehicle you're riding in — not just your own car — and offers more generous towing distances (up to 200 miles on Premier tier), plus travel perks.
+The 2025–2026 AAA Premier tier runs approximately $124.99/year and includes one 200-mile household tow plus 100-mile tows for additional calls, along with trip interruption benefits up to $1,500.
 It's better for frequent road-trippers or remote-area drivers.

-Check out our full breakdown of roadside assistance coverage to compare your options side by side.
+Check out our full breakdown of roadside assistance coverage and our guide to towing and roadside assistance to compare your options side by side.
+If you're a frequent road tripper, also review our guide on car insurance for road trips.

 Loan/Lease Payoff (GAP-Style Coverage)